-Mitochondrial respiratory control is exerted in mt-preparationsprep by experimental conditions defined as respiratory states of oxidative phosphorylation.
-In coupling states the phosphorylation of ADP to ATP is stimulated or depressed, which causes an increase or decrease of the electron flow linked to oxygen consumption.
-Alternatively, coupling of electron flow and phosphorylation is disengaged by uncouplers which uncouplers, which induces a burst of oxygen consumption without performance of biochemical work (Fig. 1).
-Coupling states in mt-preparations depend on exogenous supply of fuel substrates and oxygen to support the electron transfer system (Fig. 2).
+Mitochondrial respiratory control is exerted in mt-preparations by experimental conditions defined as respiratory states.
+Coupling states in mt-preparations depend on exogenous supply of fuel substrates and oxygen to support the electron transfer system (Fig. 1).
+In coupling states the phosphorylation of ADP to ATP is stimulated or depressed which causes an increase or decrease of electron flow linked to oxygen consumption.
+Alternatively, coupling of electron flow and phosphorylation is disengaged by uncouplers which induces a burst of oxygen consumption without performance of biochemical work (Fig. 2).